michellesanver/starting-php/chapter-1/chapter-1-video-3.md

 Goal: Have a simple overview and understanding of how web servers work.

-Questions:
-- What is a server?
-- What is HTML?

 ----

 When you enter a link in a browser, the browser needs to know where to go to get the content for you.
 The browser talks to another machine over the Internet, which similarly to a post address, has the address of the link you requested.
 That machine is called a "server".
 The server is in charge of reading the request that the browser made.